speed2exe/myzql/README.md

     inline for (params) |param| {
         const exe_res: QueryResult(BinaryResultData) = try c.execute(allocator, &prep_stmt, param);
         defer exe_res.deinit(allocator);
-        // Just like QueryReselt(TextResultData), QueryResult(BinaryResultData) has 3 variant
+        // Just like QueryReselt(TextResultData),
-        // QueryResult(BinaryResultData) has 3 variant:
+        // QueryResult(BinaryResultData) has 3 variants:
         // - ok:   OkPacket     => error occurred
         // - err:  ErrorPacket  => query is fine
         // - rows: ResultSet(BinaryResultData) => rows returned from server
-        // as we are not expecting any rows, we can just `expect(.ok)` to get the OkPacket const ok: OkPacket = try exe_res.expect(.ok);
+        // We are not expecting server to return rows, so we just `expect(.ok)` const ok: OkPacket = try exe_res.expect(.ok);
         // If you need the id that was last_inserted, here's how to get it. const last_insert_id: u64 = ok.last_insert_id;